Wairimuk/pizza-deli/README.md

-# {Birthday Calculator}
+# {BPizza Deli}

-#### {A web page with a form that requires a user to fill in their date of brth and choose their gender.}, {2021}
+#### {A web page allows a user to order pizza and be charged for everything they order upon checkout.}, {2021}

 #### By **{Grace Wairimu Karuga}**

 ## Description

-{This webpage collects birth dates from users and calculates the day of the week when the user was born then uses this information together with gender to find out what their Akan name is.}
+{This website provides the user with select forms to select a pizza flavor, size, crust and toppings of their choice and charges them accordingly.
+A user is then able to see every item they ordered when they check out.}

 ## Setup/Installation Requirements